MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05b_Perform soft-delete and purge protection key vault recovery.md

 ### List, recover, or purge a soft-deleted key vault.

-1. Start a browser session and sign-in to the Azure portal https://portal.azure.com/.
+1. Start a browser session and sign-in to the [Azure portal menu.](https://portal.azure.com/)

 2. Click on the search bar at the top of the page.